sachinmour/editor/README.md

-# NYC Outward Bound
+# Editor

 ###Description###

-An open source data management tracking system originally built for NYC outward bound to allow them to track their leavers.
+An open source editor built on top of draft.js